Chunshan-Theta/SQLCmdUsingPHP/README.md

 # SQLCmdUsingPHP
-could use this to control MySql Database
+could use this to control MySql Database with Post or get